My goal is to assist you in looking at the elegant roads, driveways, and patios that characterize facets of hardscape design.

-- Saturation amount - Spray on smear, do not coat other area.
+- Saturation amount: Spray on smear, do not coat other areas.
 If not enough, retry with more foam.
-Don't overdo.
+Don't overdo it.

-- Weather temperature - Works best in temperate range--70 degrees F is ideal.
+- Weather temperature: Works best in a temperate range: 70 degrees F is ideal.

 The old method for cleaning stone was and still is muriatic acid.
 This method can be effective but is much more dangerous.
 It can cause tools to rust and weaken much faster.
 This video demos cleaning with muriatic acid.

 Store and Properly Discard